atlassian/omniauth-jira/README.md

     openssl x509 -pubkey -noout -in jira_x509_certificate.pem > jira_public_key.key

 Configure OAuth on your JIRA instance.
-You'll need to specify a consumer key and the public key (above).
+You'll need to specify a consumer key and the public key (e.g. `jira_public_key.key` above).
 More instructions here: https://developer.atlassian.com/jiradev/jira-apis/jira-rest-apis/jira-rest-api-tutorials/jira-rest-api-example-oauth-authentication

 Then setup the OmniAuth provider in your code: